gravelCompBio/RegPattern2Vec/README.md

-  - DownloadLinkForData.txt file (the onedrive link in the README.md is the same in this text file )
+  - 'DownloadLinkForData.txt' file (the onedrive link in the README.md is the same in this text file )

     - file contains link for download